-Djanira da Motta e Silva (1914-1979) was born in a very humble family, in Avare, San Paulo state in Brazil.
+Djanira da Motta e Silva (1914-1979) was born in a very humble family, in Avare, São Paulo state in Brazil.
 She started to paint in her twenties when she was hospitalized due to tuberculosis.
-Before becoming an artist, she worked at a coffee plantation, then as a street vendor in Sao Paulo, and later as a pension manager in Rio de Janeiro.
-She created and owned this pension in Santa Teresa barrio.
+Before becoming an artist, she worked at a coffee plantation, then as a street vendor in São Paulo, and later as a pension manager in Rio de Janeiro.
+She created and owned a pension in the Santa Teresa barrio.
 This was a temporary home for immigrant artists and writers, who later on inspired her to pursue a career in art.

 Her style was often branded as naive, primitive, and folkloric.
-Even though it was original and Brazilian in colors, topics, and sensibilities, we can see in it some inspiration from Pieter Bruegel the Elder, Fernand Léger, Joan Miró and Marc Chagall.
-It is easily recognizable: It is her way of grasping the surrounding world of a country that went through dramatic transformations in the second half of the 20th century.
+Even though it was original and Brazilian in colors, topics, and sensibilities, we can see in it some inspiration from Pieter Bruegel the Elder, Fernand Léger, Joan Miró, and Marc Chagall.
+It was her way of grasping the surrounding world in a country that went through dramatic transformations in the second half of the 20th century.

-Contrary to these changes, Djanira’s works are immobile, flat, geometrized, still and resembling folk paper cuts.
+Contrary to these changes, Djanira’s works are immobile, flat, geometric, still, and resembling folk paper cuts.
 They are vibrant and bold, because of the colors used.
-They are reduced, distilled to the most basic elements of the natural forms.
-At the same time, the artist seems to be considerate and gentle with the subjects she portraits and immortalize on the canvas.
+They are reduced and distilled to the most basic elements of the natural forms.
+At the same time, the artist seems to be considerate and gentle with the subjects she portrays and immortalizes on the canvas.
 There are no caricatures and disfigurations in her vast body of work.

-Djanira was always connected to her origins, touching on the topic of the regular, daily life of common Brazilians, their work, customs, and festivals.
-As she once said: “Everything I am, I owe to the people.
-I do not abandon my common roots as a woman and as an artist.”
+Djanira was always connected to her origins, touching on the regular, daily life of common Brazilians, their work, customs, and festivals.
+As she once said:

 In each work, Djanira offers a unique perspective on all things Brazilian.
-She gives us some snapshots of everyday life, joys, the sorrows of mundane moments typical to the working class.
-She also documents different ethnic customs of Afrobrazilians and of Indigenous tribes.
-But in her art we can also find a universal concern for the anonymous masses, people without unique facial features, without individual identities, defined by what they do and where they are in the social contexts and bigger structures.
+She gives us some snapshots of everyday life, joys, and the sorrows of mundane moments typical to the working class.
+She also documents the different ethnic customs of Afro-Brazilians and of Indigenous tribes.
+But in her art, we can also find a universal concern for the anonymous masses, people without unique facial features, without individual identities, defined by what they do and where they are in the social contexts and bigger structures.

-For the brain, a face is like a puzzle, it always looks for the eyes and facial expressions for the clues about emotions, personal traits, and character signs.
+For the brain, a face is like a puzzle.
+It always looks for the eyes and facial expressions for clues about emotions, personality traits, and character signs.
 By removing this, Djanira creates disturbing pictures of modern beings interlocked in social, repetitive interactions.
 They are distant, removed, placed by her to make a scene, and they are not its protagonist.

 She noticed the social and economic processes reconstructing communities in her motherland.
 She also depicted more human moments of leisure and rest typical to city life.

-Djanira travelled extensively, visiting different regions of Brazil, and from her trips she brought vivid memories of religious and ethnic customs.
+Djanira traveled extensively, visiting different regions of Brazil, and from her trips, she brought vivid memories of religious and ethnic customs.
 She translated them, sometimes in very psychedelic and atypical portraits of saints and deities, revered by Brazilians in their syncretic cults.